-- Correlation is interdependence of continuous variables, it does not refer to any cause and effect.
+- Correlation is the interdependence of continuous variables, it does not refer to any cause and effect.

-- Correlation is used to determine linear relationship between variables.
+- Correlation is used to determine the linear relationship between variables.

 - Draw a scatter plot before performing/calculating the correlation (to check the assumptions of linearity)